realdivinetech/vpn-detection-app/README.md

 This multi-server approach and detailed candidate analysis improve the reliability and accuracy of WebRTC leak detection.

 ### Location Mismatch Detection

 This system detects location mismatches by comparing the user's GPS coordinates with the geolocation derived from their IP address.
+The system calculates the distance between these two locations and classifies the match level as follows:

+- **Good**: Distance less than or equal to 300 km (likely same region or city)
+- **Fair**: Distance between 301 km and 1000 km (possible ISP drift)
+- **Mismatch**: Distance greater than 1000 km (GPS and IP locations are far apart)

-Significant discrepancies between these two data points indicate potential VPN or proxy usage.
-This method helps identify users attempting to mask their true location, enhancing detection accuracy.
+A mismatch indicates potential VPN or proxy usage, helping identify users attempting to mask their true location and enhancing detection accuracy.

 ### IP Analysis